Has the Pandemic Made Us Less Interesting Than We Used to Be?

 Take Jalasmi, whose renewed definition of fun is to spend time indoors.
 “No one has anything new to say.
 It’s better to read a book than talk about life,” she quips.

-“I think our definitions of what’s interesting have somewhat swapped since Covid19 happened,” Shubhangi More, a counseling psychologist, tells me.
-“Social norms have certainly changed in the period of covid.
+“I think our definitions of what’s interesting have somewhat swapped since Covid19 happened,” Shubhangi notes “Social norms have certainly changed in the period of covid.
 Grief and trauma have a lot to do with this switch.”

 What people may have hid as “less interesting” parts of their personalities could actually be the more striking ones; the ones deemed too “ordinary” or basal to come out, the ones dismissed in a world where everyone wants to be special and different.
 “Now I just act based on how I’m feeling…” a Reddit user admitted.
 The sentiment is of someone who can see all the lines of code after freeing themselves from the Matrix.